 — Flipkart Stories (@FlipkartStories) July 19, 2018

-Phishing (Fake Emails): Phishing is a fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details for malicious reasons by disguising as a trustworthy entity in an electronic communication.
+Phishing (Fake Emails): ‘Phishing’ is a fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details for malicious reasons by disguising as a trustworthy entity in an electronic communication.
 Phishing emails are sent by fraudsters.
 The emails may ask you to visit malicious links through which your personal and/or financial information can be obtained and be used without your consent to carry out fraudulent transactions.
-You may lose money, personal and sensitive information and your systems — desktop computers, laptops or mobile phones — can get potentially compromised by malware/viruses upon opening or clicking on links in such mails.
+You may lose money, as well as personal and sensitive information.
+Your systems such as desktop computers, laptops or mobile phones can get infected or compromised by malware/viruses upon opening or clicking on the links in such emails.

-From Marketplace Sellers: While you may have received an order placed on Flipkart, you may receive a pamphlet or inserts, asking you to make future purchases on some other online shopping site or portal to avail higher discounts.
-Similarly, sellers/callers posing as sellers may ask you to place order directly with them, and may ask for payment to be made directly.
-Often, they may ask you to cancel your Flipkart order.
-Once you agree to any such deal with these fraudulent sellers, Flipkart will not have any control over any information you might share with them.
+Fake offers from fraudulent Marketplace Sellers: Sometimes, when you take delivery of an order you placed on Flipkart, you may receive a pamphlet or an insert, which asks you to make future purchases on some other online shopping site or portal to avail higher discounts.
+Similarly, certain callers who identify themselves as Flipkart sellers may ask you to place orders directly with them, bypassing the approved payment methods on the Flipkart site.
+They may ask for payment to be made directly to them through other channels.
+Often, they may call you and ask you to cancel your Flipkart order.
+Once you agree to any such deals with these fraudulent sellers, Flipkart will not have any control over any information you might share with them.
 You are at risk of fraud if you accept such offers.

-In case you receive any such calls or messages, disconnect immediately and do not share any information.
+In case you receive any such calls or messages, disconnect immediately.
+Do not share any information with the callers.
 Please bring such matters to our attention as soon as possible by contacting our customer care number (1800 208 9898) or by sending a direct message (DM) on Twitter to Flipkart Support (@flipkartsupport).
-Do share details like fraudsters’ phone numbers, or screenshots of suspicious messages received with our customer care representatives.
+Please share details like the fraudsters’ phone numbers, or screenshots of suspicious messages received with our helpful customer care representatives.

 How to shop safe on Flipkart and avoid risk of fraud

 Flipkart customers can shop only on the official desktop website of Flipkart, Flipkart mobile shopping app (iOS and Android), and Flipkart mobile site.
-Online shopping on Flipkart cannot be conducted on any other website or online platform other than these.
+You cannot conduct online shopping on Flipkart through any other website or online platform other than these.

 Flipkart has not authorized any third-party sites to represent it or its group companies (the Flipkart Group includes Myntra, Jabong, PhonePe, Jeeves, F1 Infosystems and 2GUD.com) to offer discounts or deals on its behalf.
 If you part with your personal/financial information or monies despite our cautionary advice, please understand that you are doing so at your own risk.